Detecting the Figure Rotation of Dark Matter Halos with Tidal Streams: Effects of figure rotation on orbits and streams in triaxial halos

-Rotation about the $y$-axis (bottom row of Fig.~\ref{fig:stream_forces}) results in significant Coriolis forces in both the $x$ direction (left panel) and $z$ direction (middle, right).
-These in-plane Coriolis forces have a strong effect on the shape of the {\em orbit} of the progenitor, particularly the angles between the lobes of the rosette and the widths of the lobes.
+The Galactocentric $y$-axis is the angular momentum axis of the orbit in this figure.
+Rotation about this axis (bottom row of Fig.~\ref{fig:stream_forces}) results in significant Coriolis forces in the orbital plane of the stream.
+This is evident from the strongly varying colors of the stream particles in the 2nd row which show the Coriolis force in the $x$ direction (left panel) and $z$ direction (middle and right).
+As we showed in Section~\ref{sec:orbits_triaxial}, figure rotation about the angular momentum axis of the orbit changes the precession rate of the orbit and the angle between the lobes.
+It is clear from this figure that the Coriolis force in the $x-z$ plane has a strong effect on the shape of the {\em orbit} of the progenitor, particularly the angles between the lobes of the rosette and the widths of the lobes.
 In the bottom row, the middle (right) panel shows that a positive (negative) \aco$(z)$ pushes the orbit to more positive (negative) $z$ values.
 Similarly, the positive (negative) \aco$(x)$ pushes the orbit to more positive (negative) $x$ values.
-Since the stream approximately follows the orbit of the progenitor, we expect that if figure rotation causes a change in the shape of the orbit, it will also affect the morphology of stream.
+While the stream approximately follows the orbit of the progenitor, we can see from Fig.~\ref{fig:stream_forces} that figure rotation causes clear and strong changes in the shape of the orbit.